Hypro Renovation – CIDB-Certified – KL & Selangor

 Plaster Ceiling Designs We Install

-Quick Answer: We install four main designs: flat plaster ceiling, L-box with cove lighting, curve plaster ceiling, and cornice or feature work.
+We install four main designs: flat plaster ceiling, L-box with cove lighting, curve plaster ceiling, and cornice or feature work.
 All pair with downlights and LED strip lighting, installed by the same team in one visit.

-Flat plaster ceiling with downlights
+Flat plaster ceiling design with clean, seamless lines

 Flat design